pl19n72019/Bathymetry-Estimation-from-Wave-Visualization/docs/source/maintenance.rst

 Install the environment
 -----------------------

-This project is run with python, you can generate a virtualenv
+This project is run with python, the best way to run our code is to generate a virtualenv and install the dependency as follows:

 .. code-block:: bash

    # Create a virtualenv for the project
-   ./build_html.sh
+   virtualenv bathy_env
+   source bathy_env/bin/activate
+   pip -r requirements.txt